dewancse/model-discovery-tool/README.md

 MIT license!

 ### Acknowledgements
-This project is supported by the MedTech Centre of Research Excellence (MedTech CoRE) and the Auckland Bioengineering Institute.
+This project is supported by the MedTech Centre of Research Excellence (MedTech CoRE), the Aotearoa Foundation, and the Auckland Bioengineering Institute.